 granite is quintessential Vermont.

-We'll enjoy a picnic lunch today, prepared by our Trip
+Continuing along our route, we'll ride over the Springfield Dam.
+We'll stop to enjoy a picnic lunch, prepared by our Trip

 Leaders, at Stoughton Pond, the perfect setting for a mid-day chill-out.

 Afterwards, continue cycling to our inn, The Inn

 at Water's Edge.
 Take a seat in a rocker

 and enjoy the inn's location overlooking quiet Echo Lake.